-The Underwater Archaeology Unit was established within the National Monuments Service to manage and protect Ireland's underwater cultural heritage, including the quantification of the underwater resource and assessing development impacts in order to manage and protect this aspect of Ireland's heritage.
-The Shipwreck Inventory is principally a desktop survey with information gathered from a broad range of cartographic, archaeological and historical sources, both documentary and pictorial.
-Wrecks over 100
+Underwater Archaeology Unit was established within the National Monuments Service to manage and protect Ireland's underwater cultural heritage, including the quantification of the underwater resource and assessing development impacts in order to manage and protect this aspect of Ireland's Shipwreck heritage.
+The Inventory principally a desktop survey with information gathered from a broad range of cartographic, archaeological and historical sources, both documentary and pictorial.
+An inventory of wrecks covering the coastal waters off County Dublin was published in 2008.
+Wrecks over 100 years old and archaeological objects found underwater are protected under the National Monuments (Amendment) Acts 1987 and 1994.
+Significant wrecks less than 100 years old can be designated by Underwater Heritage account of their on historical, archaeological or artistic importance.
+Such Orders can also be used to designate areas of seabed or land covered by water to more clearly define and protect wreck sites and archaeological objects.
+Under the legislation all diving on known protected wreck sites or with the intention of searching for underwater cultural heritage is subject to licensing requirements.